Permits

 More information regarding civil rights requirements for outfitter/guide permit holders, please visit and read the Accessibility Guidebook for Outfitter-Guides Operating on Public Lands

-Linear Right-of-Ways (ROWs) include but are not limited to, power lines, telephone lines, fiber optic lines, water, transmission lines, irrigation ditches and roads.
+Linear Right-of-Ways (ROWs) include but are not limited to, power lines, telephone lines, fiber optic lines, water, transmission lines, irrigation ditches roads and access to private property.

 Standard Form-299 is the proposal form that must be included in all requests.